Pa. won’t allow Blue Jays to play at Pittsburgh’s PNC Park

 Health officials have blamed the spread primarily on bars and restaurants that were ignoring social-distancing orders, as well as residents returning from travel to virus hot spots.
 To clamp down on the spread, health officials have issued a cascade of orders shutting down bars and restaurants, curtailing dine-in service and recommending that people returning from certain states self-isolate at home for 14 days.

-The agreement to share the stadium with the Pirates was pending state approval, according to two officials who spoke to The Associated Press on condition of anonymity earlier Wednesday because they were not authorized to speak ahead of the government decision.
+The agreement to share the stadium with the Pirates was pending state approval, according to two officials familiar with the matter who spoke to The Associated Press on condition of anonymity earlier Wednesday because they were not authorized to speak ahead of the government decision.

-Pirates President Travis Williams previously confirmed the talks to host the Blue Jays and sounded ready to welcome them if it could be done safely.
-Blue Jays manager Charlie Montoyo said he was excited about the PNC Park option and Pirates manager Derek Shelton said he would have no problem with the Blue Jays moving in.
+Pirates President Travis Williams said the organization worked closely with city officials to get a proposal ready for the state to review.
+The state ultimately decided to pass.

+“This is an unprecedented situation and, therefore, we understand and support Gov. Tom Wolf’s decision,” Williams said in a statement.
+“We are in agreement that the safety and health of those in our region must remain paramount.
+We are confident that the great people within the Blue Jays organization, working with Major League Baseball, will secure another option very soon.”

+Better hurry.
+Toronto opens the regular season on Friday in Tampa Bay.
+The “home” opener is scheduled for next Wednesday against the World Series champion Washington Nationals.

+“Everybody would love to have a home game, but that might not be an option,” Blue Jays manager Charlie Montoya said Wednesday evening.
+“Who knows?
+We could be playing games on the road the whole year.
+I’ve never gone through this, not with two days to go, not knowing where you’re going to play home games.”

-Blue Jays general manager Ross Atkins said this week his team has more than five contingency plans for a home stadium and was in talks with other teams.
-He declined to name them.
+Blue Jays general manager Ross Atkins said this week his team had more than five contingency plans for a home stadium and was in talks with other teams.
+Blue Jays outfielder Randal Grichuk said Tuesday the players were told Oriole Park at Camden Yards in Baltimore is a possibility.

 The team had been considering playing home games at its training facility in Dunedin, Florida, but that is among the states that are virus hot spots.